Shopping for a new Jeep Patriot?

 Four Wheel Drive

-The 2015 Jeep Patriot fits right in as a refreshingly different alternative to a market filled with small crossover utility vehicles like the CR-V and RAV4–and increasingly smaller CUVs like the Juke, Cube and Soul.
+In a market filled with small crossover utility vehicles like the CR-V and RAV4—and increasingly smaller CUVs like the Juke, Cube and Soul, the 2014 Jeep Patriot fits right in—as a refreshingly different alternative

 The Patriot hasn’t changed much in the seven years since it was first introduced, and that’s a good thing.
 There's a lot to like—just enough softness and civility mated with lots of macho Jeep appeal and influences from the Wrangler and Liberty.
 Jeep never missed a thing on the Patriot's exterior, but its interior could have used more attention, with a look that falls to econocar mediocrity up close.